UCSD-LabStream/Frontend/frontend/src/Documentation/stud_booking.md

 ## Key Features
 - Fetches and displays time slots from backend.
-- Allows primary and additional email entry.
+- Allows primary and additional email entries.
 - Selects and confirms a single time slot.
 - Submits booking data to backend.